 On the third Saturday of each month, Nefesh gathers for Shabbat morning services.
 We begin with a lively family service, followed by a full Shabbat morning service with Torah reading and discussion.
 When Nefesh is in person, we continue activities and childcare for the children throughout the morning.
 When we have youth or adult B’nai Mitzvah celebrations, they occur in this community service and celebration.

 The first Sunday of the month is Nefesh Boost, a day of learning with adult study sessions, song circles, middot practice and teen group.
 And our annual retreat is a yearly boost filled with spiritual teachings, art making, hiking, storytelling, singing and connecting.

 Nefesh is dedicated to participating in healing justice actions and our Nefesh Tikkun Collective focuses on three areas: immigrant rights and support of immigrant families, support for kids in the Los Angeles County foster care system, and advocating for more humane policies for incarcerated people, especially those with mental health issues.Back to top

 Join Rabbi Susan Goldberg & gifted musicians for moving, music-filled Shabbat services, Havdalah gatherings, and study groups in your neighbors’ homes.

 Breathe, sing, and fill up.
 All are welcome.

-Join us for Shabbat service every first and third Friday of the month.
+Join us for Shabbat service every first and third Friday of the month and second Saturday mornings.